dzuuun/SATP/docs/USER_MANUAL.md

 Student Course upload logs identify students by username and identify assignments by schedule code rather than internal database IDs.

+Before workbook validation, Student Course refreshes its database references so recently added students, teachers, Programs, Courses, and Rooms can be recognized without refreshing the browser.
+If a Course or Room from the configured server view is missing locally, the import creates it from `SubjectCode` and `Description`, or `RoomCode`, before creating the enrollment.

+For CHS students, one schedule code can have multiple assigned teachers and produces one rating opportunity per teacher.
+For non-CHS students, a schedule code has one teacher; importing a different teacher updates that assignment.

 ### Schedule assignment

-Use **Schedule assignment** to reassign the teacher handling a schedule code.
+Use **Schedule assignment** to reassign the teacher handling a schedule code or mark a schedule as dissolved.

 1. Select the school year and semester.
 The page initially loads the current period.
 2. Search for the schedule code.